topos-protocol/dev-portal/content/module-1/6-messaging-protocol.md

 4. On the target subnet:
     * The sequencer **hears about** the relevant certificate.
     * The sequencer **confirms** that the certificate mentions its subnet ID as a target and **records** the certificate in ToposCore (if it is found acceptable).
-    * The executor service **finds** that the certificate is already in ToposCore.
-Or the executor service **detects** the `CertStored` event from ToposCore with the receipts root matching that of the original transaction's state transition.
+    * The executor service queries ToposCore for the certificate (passing the receipts root matching that of the original transaction's state transition).
     * The executor service sends a transaction that is a call to the **`execute`** function of the ERC20Messaging contract (inherited from ToposMessaging), including the previously collected receipt and its Merkle proof of inclusion.
     * The ERC20Messaging contract **verifies** the inclusion proof with the stored certificate.
     * Upon successful verification, the ERC20Messaging contract **is confident** that the original transaction and its receipt **are valid**.